-The SEOG grant is a need based grant awarded to students based upon information submitted on the FAFSA.
+The SEOG grant is a need-based grant awarded to students based upon information submitted on the FAFSA.
 Students must have exceptional financial need.
-Awards are based on Federal funding levels and can range from $100-$4,000 annually.
+Awards are based on federal funding levels and can range from $100-$4,000 annually.
 Priority is given to Pell Grant recipients first.
 The institution determines the amount awarded and the funds are limited.
 Click here for additional information on SEOG Grants.

 To receive a TEACH Grant you must meet the following criteria:

-- Be a full-time sophomore, junior or senior who has been accepted into the Maryville College Teacher Education Certification Program and is planning to teach in one of the high-need fields of education.
+- Be a full-time sophomore, junior or senior who has been accepted into the Maryville College Teacher Education Certification Program and who is planning to teach in one of the high-need fields of education.

 - Complete the Free Application for Federal Student Aid (FAFSA), although you do not have to demonstrate financial need.